Averil Cameron: Personal life and death

+Cameron died on 7 April 2026, at the age of 86.

 Honours

-Cameron holds honorary degrees from the Universities of Warwick, St Andrews, Aberdeen, Lund, London, and Queen's University Belfast, as well as a DLitt. from Oxford.
+Cameron held honorary degrees from the Universities of Warwick, St Andrews, Aberdeen, Lund, London, and Queen's University Belfast, as well as a DLitt. from Oxford.

-She became a Commander of the Order of the British Empire (CBE) in 1999 and a Dame Commander (DBE) in 2006.
+She was appointed a Commander of the Order of the British Empire (CBE) in the 1999 Birthday Honours, and was promoted to Dame Commander of the Order of the British Empire (DBE) in the 2006 New Year Honours, in both cases for services to Classical Scholarship.

-Cameron is a Fellow of the Society of Antiquaries of London, the British Academy, the Ecclesiastical History Society, the Institute of Classical Studies, London King's College, London, and the Royal Historical Society.
+Cameron was a Fellow of the Society of Antiquaries of London (FSA), the British Academy (FBA), the Ecclesiastical History Society, the Institute of Classical Studies, London King's College, London, and the Royal Historical Society (FRHistS).

 In 2007, a Festschrift edited by Hagit Amirav and Bas ter Haar Romeny, From Rome to Constantinople: Studies in Honour of Averil Cameron (Leuven: Peeters), was published in Cameron's honour.
 In 2020, Cameron was awarded the British Academy Kenyon Medal for her lifetime contribution to Byzantine Studies.
 The medal was awarded for the first time in 1957.
-Cameron is the second woman to receive the award, after Joyce Reynolds (2017).
+Cameron was the second woman to receive the award, after Joyce Reynolds (2017).